Softeng310-project/UniQ/CONTRIBUTING.md

 Once you have made your changes:

-- Make sure the code works and the project works as intended.
+- Make sure the app builds and runs locally.
+- Run `npm run test` and add/update tests when behaviour changes.
 - Commit using a short descriptive message: `git commit -m "added feature for the Navigation Bar"`.
 - Push to your forked repository with: `git push origin <type>/<short-descriptive-name>`.
 - Make a pull request on your forked repository.
 - Add additional details within the description of the Pull Request and make sure to **reference the ticket number** that the Pull Request solves.
 For example, **"added x feature, this completes ticket #42"**.

 ## Accepted Contributions?

 Confused if your contributions are allowed or not?
 Here are a few types of **accepted contributions**: